towardsthecloud/aws-cdk-python-starter-kit/README.md

 - `src/lib/main.ts`: This is where the CDK app is instantiated.
 - `test`: Is the location to store your unit or integration tests (powered by jest)

-## AWS CDK Starterkit for TypeScript Users
+## AWS CDK Starter Kit for TypeScript Users

-> **Looking for the TypeScript version of this AWS CDK starter kit?** Check out the [AWS CDK Starterkit](https://github.com/towardsthecloud/aws-cdk-starterkit) for a tailored experience that leverages the full power of AWS CDK with TypeScript.
+> **Looking for the TypeScript version of this AWS CDK Starter Kit?** Check out the [AWS CDK Starter Kit](https://github.com/towardsthecloud/aws-cdk-starter-kit) for a tailored experience that leverages the full power of AWS CDK with TypeScript.

 ## Acknowledgements